What to Know Before Getting an Arm Lift - Aesthetic Center at Woodholme

 1. Arm lift surgery isn’t for everyone

-2. You’ll need help caring for yourself post-surgery
+2. You’ll need help caring for yourself after your arm lift procedure

 You’ll need help with most daily activities for about two weeks after surgery, including household tasks, dressing, and driving.
+It is important to monitor for severe symptoms such as sudden shortness of breath or chest pain, which may indicate complications that require immediate medical attention.
 If you have children or pets, you’ll likely need help caring for them during this time.
 It takes about six months for the swelling to go down completely and up to a year for the excess skin to shrink down into its final appearance.
 That’s why many people choose to schedule their surgery later in the year, so they have time to heal before wearing short sleeves or sleeveless tops in public again during the warmer months.

-3. The results won’t be immediate, and there will be some side effects
+3. The plastic surgery results won’t be immediate, and there will be some side effects

 Like most surgeries, an arm lift takes time to heal.
 Your body will need time to recover from the surgery and swelling can obscure your final results for the first few months.
 For the first few weeks, you can expect significant swelling, stiffness, and bruising.
 You’ll need to wear compression sleeves on the treatment area to help keep swelling down and help the skin “stick” to its new position.
 Your plastic surgeon will prescribe pain medication before going home from the hospital to help with discomfort during recovery.
 Some complications during or after surgery could affect how well your scars heal and how much bruising there is afterward.
 It’s important to let your plastic surgeon know if you’ve had any reactions to anesthesia before your procedure so they can take extra precautions during surgery if necessary.